carbon-evolution/ansible/README.md

 # Hi this is the new repo for ansible
-This is the new update from another workstation Another pdate to verify the commit command from CLI
+This is the new update from another workstation Another update to verify the commit command from CLI Do check the updates periodically